 When we were younger, our parents would tells us to put alcohol on our wounds to disinfect it.
 Other parents would tell their kids not to touch it to avoid complications.
 These wound care practices could be true or not.
 But, for many people, they observe a different wound care practice that might be a little weird.
 Whether this might be a myth or fact, let us find out.

-Being one of the trusted home care agency in Bel Air MD, Caring Nurses Services, will help you distinguish myth from fact about wound care treatment.
+Being one of the trusted home care agency in Edgewood MD, Caring Nurses Services, will help you distinguish myth from fact about wound care treatment.
 We have come up with a short list of wound care myths that has been misleading people for a long time now.